7 Different Types of Drill Bits You Should Know About

 With all the many different types of drill bits, paddle drill bits, or spade drill bits, are probably the most common drill bit I have ever seen used.
 My father was a carpenter and I remember seeing these every time I went into his tool box or into the pocket of his tool belt.
 They are available in many sizes and are commonly sold in sets; each marked with its’ exact size.
 They work great for making wide holes in wood in preparation for drilling.

-Now I know some of you may have noticed that not all the different types of drill bits known to man are mentioned within my list, and that’s okay.
 I made this list to let you all know what ones I am familiar with and the basics about these particular drill bits.
 If you have one or two you want to add to this list, please let me know in the comment section and don’t forget to like and share with all of your friends.
 I want to know what you think, what you like, and what you don’t like and I can’t wait to hear your ideas.
 Watch for more messages, ideas, and lists from me in the upcoming future.